Write your first Wayland compositor¶

 and a C++ compiler installed.

-Let’s start by installing the dependencies required by our compositor.
+Let’s start by installing the dependencies required by our compositor, and an example client.

 - short for “Mir Abstraction Layer”.
 Provides a high level interface to interact with and customize Mir compositors.mir-graphics-drivers-desktop

-- provides drivers so Mir can talk with different graphics drivers
+- provides drivers so Mir can talk with different graphics driversbomber

 Now that we have the dependencies installed, we are ready to begin programming the compositor.